leongmichael/learn-it/README.md

 NOTE: Scripts are directory dependent.
 Certain scripts will not work in other directories.

-### `npm start`
-Runs the frontned client in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
-Make sure to run in the `client` directory.

 ### `npm run electron-dev`
 Runs the application frontend client in the development mode.
 Make sure to run in the `client` directory.